co5808/rule-based-expert-systems/readme.txt

 MIT Introduction to Artifical Intelligence Lab

-This problem set implements two rule-based expert systems: one which uses forward chaining, and the other creates a goal tree through backward chaining.
+Implements two rule-based expert systems: one which uses forward chaining, and the other creates a goal tree through backward chaining.